metafacture/metafacture-core/README.md

 ##### `parse_text`

-Parses a text into an array or hash of values unsing regex and grouping.
+Parses a text into an array or hash of values using regular expressions and grouping.

 ```perl
 parse_text("<sourceField>", "<parsePattern>")